-- Each exhaust outlet must be pointed rearwards or sideways.
-Any exhaust orifice shall not be less than (a) 100mm above the ground and may not project more than 150mm beyond the rearmost portion of the automobile.
+- (a) Each exhaust outlet must be pointed rearwards or sideways.
+Any exhaust orifice must not be less than 100mm above the ground and may not project more than 150mm beyond the rearmost portion of the automobile.
 The exhaust orifice must be located aft of a vertical plane passing through the midpoint of the wheelbase.
 The orifice may not project beyond the maximum width of the bodywork, nor terminate more than 50mm within the projected plan of the bodywork.
-Exhaust gas shall only exit at the end of the system.
-Adequate protection shall be provided to prevent heated exhaust pipes from causing burns. - (b) If Supplementary Regulations stipulate the requirement for a spark arrestor, then such spark arrestor shall be required to comply with either AS1019 - 1970 or alternatively hold USDA Fire Service Approval. - Each exhaust shall be configured such that the sound emitted when measured 30m from the track (c) edge does not exceed 95dB(A) unless event regulations set a lower limit.
+Exhaust gas must only exit at the end of the system.
+Adequate protection must be provided to prevent heated exhaust pipes from causing burns. - (b) If Supplementary Regulations stipulate the requirement for a spark arrestor, then such spark arrestor will be required to comply with either AS1019 1970 or alternatively hold USDA Fire Service Approval. - (c) Each exhaust must be configured such that the sound emitted when measured 30m from the track edge does not exceed 95dB(A) unless event regulations set a lower limit.